-David Miller and Charles Ashley are the Fund's portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund.
+David Miller and Charles Ashley are primarily responsible for the day-to-day management of the Fund.
+Mr. Miller is the Lead Portfolio Manager.

 Other Accounts Under Management

 As of April 30, 2023, the number of, and total assets in all registered investment companies, other pooled investment vehicles, and other accounts overseen by the Fund's portfolio managers were as follows: